Silic0nS0ldier/language-experiment/README.md

 #### Completely Pure

 Not much to say.
-A completely pure function is trivial apply caching to.
+A completely pure function is trivial to apply caching to.

-Keyword idea: `mut-return` for impure functions.
+Keyword idea: `mut-return` for impure functions. (how does this differ from `mut-external`)

+## Expressions vs. Statements

+Take a page from Rust and have the language be expression-first.
+This approach can greatly reduce boilerplate.

+### Block Expressions

+In Rust blocks are an expression.
+They resolve to the last value when it lacks `;`.
+This is confusing so often `loop { break x; }` is used to support early termination of a block with a value.
+It would be nice to borrow `break`.

+Keyword idea: `break`

 ## Classes